aadi2206/earn-coin-ctrlpanelgg/install.md

 1. Open your terminal or command prompt.

 2. Navigate to the directory where you want to store the system files on your server using the `cd` command.
-   [Recommended: First Download it on your Computer, Edit and then upload or change the code by copy-pasting the whole code]
+   [Recommended: First Download it on your Computer, Edit and then upload **OR** Do by copy-pasting in the commands given in the installation guide]

 4. Clone the repository by running the following command: